intesso/text-to-string/README.md

 ## usage

-this utility function can be used in node.js as well as in the browser e.g. with browserify.
+this utility function can be used in node.js as well as in the browser e.g. with browserify. it can be useful, when you have to read a file, textarea value etc. and want to use it in the code in the form of a string variable.

 with the given template file: `index.tmpl`